richemslie/galvanise_zero/readme.md

 Reversi is also strong relative to humans on LG, yet performs a bit worse than top AB programs (about ntest level 20 the last time I tested).

-Hex/Connect6 play around somewhere top human level on LG.
+Hex 13 / Connect6 play around somewhere top human level on LG.

 Chess and Baduk 9x9 are reasonably strong for the little time they were trained.
 Baduk 9x9 had a rating ~2900 elo on CGOS after 2-3 week of training.
 Chess was harder to test due to not having 50 rule, but somewhere about 2200-2600 elo would be a decent guess.